davedawkins/doodletoy/README.md

 ## Outline

 - Introduction
--- Deciding on a topic
+  - Deciding on a topic
--- DoodleToy

   - DoodleToy

+- DoodleToy
--- What it is
+  - What it is
--- How it's built and hosted
+  - How it's built and hosted

 - Using Appwrite in Fable
--- Code examples
+  - Code examples
--- Bindings
+  - Bindings
--- Package
+  - Package

-- Doodle Language Features
+- Doodle Language
---
+  - Parser combinators
+  - Lambdas
+  - Variables
+  - Expressions
+  - Control
+  - Animation
+  - Mouse Input

 - Using Sutil
--- Stores, bindings, CSS
+  - Stores, bindings, CSS

 ## Introduction

 I did a scary thing and signed up for 2021's Advent of F# without knowing exactly what it was, or what I'd produce.
 I'd been looking at things like Firebase, and then discovered Appwrite.
 I realized this would serve as a fallback topic until I thought of something much cooler, like virtual reality or monad lasers.
 It turns out Appwrite is pretty cool, so I built https://doodletoy.net as both a broad learning exercise and my advent entry.

+Here's a list of stuff I got to work on with this project:

+- Appwrite
+- Docker (installing Appwrite on Linode server)
+- Converting TS into Fable (and making contribution to https://fable.io/ts2fable)
+- Parser combinators
+- Language design
-- F# / Fable
+- Canvas2D
+- CSS styling top-to-bottom (no framework)
 - Sutil (F# web framework)

-- Appwrite
+## DoodleToy

+Having decided on Appwrite, I needed a more fully defined project.
+I decided to make use of some work I did about a year ago with turtle graphics (links), and turn it into the turtle equivalent of https://shadertoy.net.
+I had this idea that everyone who read the article could go and create their own doodle.
+This would require me to store documents, have user accounts, etc; all things that would be a good test of Appwrite.

+DoodleToy itself is an editor for doodles, which are drawings made using a custom turtle graphics language (based on my previous work, and heavily extended).
+You can create your own, and browser other people's doodles.
+To save doodles, you need to create an account.
+You can log in with Google, Github, Discord or register directly.

 ## Appwrite Server